 Furthermore, in the instant case the Chancellor said [at 44] “[v]ery little evidence was adduced by either party on the subject of precedent, even though that was an important part of the CBC’s case, as based on the DAC’s reasoning.”
 He observed that the only evidence presented to him was that relating to “The Raising of Lazarus“, also by West, which set “the precedent of an English church [Winchester Cathedral] selling a religious picture . . . . to an American art institution, [Wadsworth Atheneum, Hartford, Connecticut]”.

-Nevertheless, the “exceptional circumstances” surrounding the sale of the St Stephen’s painting suggest that this judgement would be more widely applicable, certainly to the extent suggested by the Church Times headlines.
+Nevertheless, the “exceptional circumstances” surrounding the sale of the St Stephen’s painting suggest that this judgment would be more widely applicable, certainly to the extent suggested by the Church Times headlines.
 From a legal point of view, therefore, it is incorrect and misleading to suggest that In re: St Stephen Walbrook sets a precedent that is likely be applied to any of the Church of England’s 16,200 or so churches, or that each judgment will be based upon the nationality of the artist, the quality of the work, and the compatibility with the architecture.
 The latter comment in fact supports the view that each case would be determined on the facts, which as the present case demonstrates, requires the detailed consideration of information and advice from experts and those involved.

 Absence of a faculty